-The Company has not prepared a cash flow statement as any cash transactions are paid or received by the subsidiary company, Cuadrilla Resources Limited, on behalf of the Company and settled through the intercompany account.
+The Company has not prepared a cash flow statement as it has not engaged in any cash transactions during the period.
+Expenses have been paid by the immediate parent company on behalf of the Company and settled through intercompany account.